Greener Football: Changing the Beautiful Game

 Community Clubs Cutting Waste

-Local clubs are joining the push for a cleaner game, showing that every bit counts.
-Many now refuse single‑use plastic bottles and cups.
-Water stations and sturdy reusable bottles line up along the side-lines.
+Local clubs are joining the push for a cleaner game, refusing single-use plastic bottles and cups, and donating unwanted kits and gear to young fans.

 Traditional football pitches have come a long way from muddy fields.
 Today’s greenest pitches often use organic grass, which is tough and eco-friendly, and also better than plastic (artificial) grass.

-• Car‑pooling: Sharing a lift with other fans drops the number of cars, slashes parking chaos, and usually sparks better pre‑match chat.
-Some clubs run apps or simple message boards for fans to link up and share rides.
+- Car‑pooling: Sharing a lift with other fans drops the number of cars, slashes parking chaos, and usually sparks better pre‑match chat.
+Some clubs run apps or simple message boards.

-• Public transport: Buses, trains and trams carry hundreds of supporters at once.
-Clubs sometimes work with transport firms for cheap matchday deals or run shuttle buses from train stations to the ground.
+- Public transport: Buses, trains and trams carry hundreds of supporters at once.
+Clubs sometimes work with transport firms for cheap matchday deals or run shuttle buses from train stations.

 Many drivers use JustPark app.
 This lets you find empty parking spaces belonging to people (their garages, driveways or even empty weekend office parking spaces and low-season hotel car parks).